Moving On, Even When You're Broken: Fail-Active Trajectory Generation via Diffusion Policies Conditioned on Embodiment and Task: Experimental Evaluation

 \paragraph{Erasing Task} The erasing task requires the robot to first grasp an eraser from the table, then sweep it back and forth across a whiteboard to remove pre-written text.
 Here, unconstrained manipulation (picking) leads into constrained, contact-rich surface motion (erasing), requiring sustained alignment with the constrained geometry of the board.
 This task emphasizes embodiment-dependent failure recovery in a setting where continuous constraint satisfaction and primitive-specific control are necessary, providing a complementary evaluation to the drawer task.

-We partially score each trial up to 1.0 point: (i) +0.25 for picking the eraser, (ii) +0.50 for removing the target text, and (iii) +0.25 for retaining the eraser.
+We partially score each trial up to 1.0 point: (i) +0.25 for picking the eraser, (ii) +0.50 for removing the target text with points awarded only for full removal of markings on the board, and (iii) +0.25 for retaining the eraser through the run.
 We evaluated 10 runs per approach.